manticoresoftware/manticoresearch/manual/Creating_an_index/Data_types.md

 ## Document ID

 <!-- example id -->
 Document identifier is a mandatory attribute.
-Document IDs must be **unique signed positive non-zero 64-bit integers**.
-Note that no negative or zero values are allowed.
+Document IDs must be **unique signed 64-bit integers**.
 Document ID can be specified explicitly, but if it's not it's still enabled.
 Document IDs can't be [UPDATE](../Updating_documents/UPDATE.md)'ed.

 <!-- request Explicit ID -->

-When you create a table you can specify ID explicitly, but no matter what datatype you use it will be always as said previously - signed positive non-zero 64-bit integer.
+When you create a table you can specify ID explicitly, but no matter what datatype you use it will be always as said previously - signed 64-bit integer.

 ```sql
 CREATE TABLE tbl(id bigint, content text);